- Dreading work, or tired of getting things done?

 often a value of hard work to survive in the U.S., a notion that we “cannot afford to sit still.”
-Many have had to start from the beginning to build up economic stability.
-Generations have survived and learned to work harder to overcome adversities of discrimination and outright racism, as we are forever being seen as foreigners and not belonging to this country.
+Many immigrants have had to start from the beginning to build up economic stability.
+Generations have survived and learned to work harder to overcome adversities of discrimination and outright racism, as Asian Americans are forever being seen as foreigners and not belonging to this country.
 The intergenerational mode of working hard and always on-the-go to stave off threats to survival, may have allowed us to achieve economic stability and advance educationally.
-It could also result in deeply-seated fight/flight sympathetic system being constantly activated in your brain and your body, which means your body and mind may actually unconsciously not feel safe to slow down.
-Such fight/flight (or even freeze) response may be exacerbated if you’ve experienced other trauma in your life (e.g., sexual harassment, not feeling safe when parents argue loudly or parents not being present when you were young).
+It could also result in the stress response of fight/flight sympathetic system being constantly activated in your brain and your body.
+Chronic activation of our stress response system could impact not only our physical health but could also contribute toward anxiety and depression.
+Your body and mind may actually unconsciously not feel safe to slow down.
+Such fight/flight (or even freeze) response may be exacerbated if you’ve experienced other trauma in your life (e.g., sexual harassment, not feeling safe when parents argue loudly or parents not being very present when you were young).

-As a woman, there is often an added expectation to be caretakers of family members, to make sure everyone else is OK.
-It may be deeply ingrained to sacrifice self to take care of others.
-This may be more prevalent these days as we’re spending much more time at home with family members.
-And yet, at some point, we may start to realize that we are completely depleted, not able to think clearly, and we start to learn the hard way that our relationships suffer when we are not centered, not fully present, but are irritable all too often.
+As women, there is often an added expectation to be caretakers.
+It may be deeply ingrained to sacrifice self, to not speak up, or to say “no.” And yet, at some point, we may start to realize that we are completely depleted, not able to think clearly, and we start to learn the hard way that our work and relationships suffer when we are not centered, not fully present, but are irritable all too often.

-What are some ways that you’re taking care of yourself so that you can be more present for others, so that you could actually be healthy to serve others?
+What are some ways that you’re taking care of yourself so that you can be more present, so that you could actually be healthy while being with others?
 Are you regularly prioritizing what nourishes you, what feeds you?
 Do you find it hard to take these self-focused, self-care steps?

-If you continue to have difficulties staying centered, finding yourself in tears easily or irritable too often, starting to have more difficulties with those around you, then please seek professional help with a licensed mental health professional.
+If you continue to have difficulties staying centered, finding yourself in tears easily or irritable too often, frequently find yourself drained of energy or not motivated at all, then please seek professional help with a licensed mental health professional.
 You deserve to be well, to have down time, to focus on your own health!
-You deserve time to explore your own interests, what rejuvenates you, to reconnect with that powerful, centered being in you, so that you can actually feel more present and be more at ease when you’re with others.
+You deserve time to explore your interests, what rejuvenates you, to reconnect with that powerful, centered being in you, so that you can actually feel more present and be more at ease when you’re with others.